Sleepify/Sleepify/README.md

 ## Features

-* Full support for data from all kinds of wearables
+* (Soon) full support for data from all kinds of wearables
 * Visualize the benefit or harm of any acitivity during the day on your sleep
 * Fully personalized prediction on the benefits and harm of your daily activities